Robinlovelace/osm-tutorial/osm.Rmd

 It is targeted at people new to Open Street Map, but who already have an understanding of basic GIS concepts.
-Previous experience with the programs QGIS and R would be beneficial, but not essential, for completing the excercises.
+Previous experience with the programs QGIS and R would be beneficial, but not essential, for completing the exercises.
 There are also a number of resources available on-line for more advanced functions, as described below.